-It's astonishing thing that those intrusive telemarketing calls never stop coming.
+It's an astonishing thing that those intrusive telemarketing calls never stop coming.
 Somebody must be buying.
 How can we stop them?

 Your little island of bliss has been invaded by a telemarketer.
 Michael (better known to his friends as Jagdeep) has an unbelievably good deal for you on lawn care.
-Insect and weed control was not what was on your mind and what was on your mind is now gone.
-“What movie do you want to watch honey?”
+Insect and weed control was not what was on your mind, and what was on your mind is now gone.
+“What movie do you want to watch, honey?”

 The First Telemarketers

 Alexander Graham Bell patented the telephone in 1876 and probably within weeks someone was working on a way to use the instrument as a sales tool.

 In the 1920s, bucket shops were staffed by fast-talking salesmen who were peddling penny stocks to the gullible over the phone: “Hey.
 You can’t lose on this one.
 Mr. Rockefeller himself just bought a million shares.”

 The Telemarketing Agency in the U.K. tells us that in the 1950s, “housewives [began] making calls to find potential cookie buyers.”
 By the mid-1960s, the corporate world had elbowed the cookie ladies into the background and started randomly calling people in their homes with offers of double glazing, driveway paving, duct cleaning, and what have you.

 Imagine: The linguine is cooked perfectly al dente, the shrimp are juicy and tender after simmering in white wine and garlic, and a little Parmigiano-Reggiano and some chopped parsley has been sprinkled on top.
 You’ve toasted your guests with a nicely chilled glass of Chablis.
 Then, the phone rings.
 It’s Jagdeep again in Bangalore, although this time he claims to be Richard, who wants to tell you about a great deal on vacations.

 How to Stop Telemarketers